Settings Reference¶

 list

-middleware, by default every page will redirect
+When you activate the LoginRequiredMiddleware middleware, by default every page will redirect

-an unauthenticated user to the page configured in the Django setting LOGIN_URL
+an unauthenticated user to the page configured in the Django setting LOGIN_URL.

 If you have pages that should not trigger this redirect, add them to this setting as a list value.